desb-p/SciFiUI/README.md

 It takes in 8 parameters which is then declared in UI.
 The map also renders the x,y, width and height coordinates of map "Panem" image.
 A CSV file is to be generated so a table row is being passed as a parameter to get the first row of the csv file which is *Name*.

-#### DistrictInfo
+#### District

-This class creates CSV file stores the location of the coordinates of each district.
+This class creates CSV file stores the coordinates of each district.
 "District", "locationX", "locationY" variables were created.
 Getters and setters were generated to access the variables outside of the class.

+#### DistrictInfo
+This class creates the CSV file stores the information of each district.
+"CoordX", "CoordY", "districtOne" variables were created.
+Once again, Getters and setters were generated to access the variables outside of the class.
+The districts in the map can be hovered depending the location of the mouseX, mouseY.
+Once it is hovered, information is displayed.

+#### Welcome

+Creates the CSV file that stores the Welcome message at the botttom of the Buttons page.
+This is then initialised in UI.
+A message "Welcome Human...Accessing Data" will move from side to side.
+An if statement was created in order for the message to disappear and reappear back on the screen.

 # What I am most proud of in the assignment